talonhub/community/README.md

 2. “help alphabet” will display the alphabet
 3. "command history show" will display the recent command history
 4. "undo that" and "redo that" are the default undo/redo commands. "paste that", "copy that", and "cut that" for pasting/copy/cutting.
 These are defined in https://github.com/knausj85/knausj_talon/blob/master/misc/standard.talon#L36
+5. "format help" will display the available formatters with examples.

 It's recommended to learn the alphabet first, then get familiar with the keys, symbols, formatters, mouse, and generic_editor commands.